We're operating in a complex, fast-paced global landscape for public finance management

 CIPFA is the only professional accountancy body in the world exclusively dedicated to public finance.
 We were a founder member of the International Federation of Accountants (IFAC), the International Accounting Standards Board (IASB), and Accountancy Europe.
 We are also a registered UK charity with a UK Royal Charter.
 CIPFA exists for the public good — it's our guiding principle.

-We work closely with international bodies including the UN, World Bank, European Commission and the UK's Department for International Development, as well as government ministries, technical development partners and public accounting organisations across the globe.
+We work closely with international bodies including the UN, World Bank, European Commission and the UK's Department for International Development, as well as government ministries, technical development partners, public accounting organisations, and Supreme Audit Institutions across the globe.
 Our aim is to advance the field of public financial management and promote best practice throughout the global public sector.

 Qualifications and training